94 Country WKKJ - The Scioto Valley's Home for Today's Country

 Win Your Way To Our 2017 iHeartRadio Music Awards!

-FRIDAY: The SVC Game of the Week presented by Herrnstein Hyundai.
-Greg Bigam & Tom Beard have the call from Unioto around 7:30pm
+TUESDAY: The SVC Presented by Herrnstein Hyundai.
+Greg Bigam & Tom Beard have the call from ZT about 6:15pm

 Menard's "Around The House"